History of the UA Foundation

 Another significant organizational change at the Foundation occurred in 2000 when the Foundation received a $500,000 grant from the Rasmuson Foundation designed to catalyze the University and Foundation’s efforts to centralize their fundraising functions.
 Augmented by matching funds from the University and the Foundation, the $1.1 million, three-year project resulted in the combining of the University’s several donor databases into a single system accessible to all the campuses, the creation and staffing of a centralized Statewide Development office, and the provision of funds to the campus development offices to assist them in adapting to the new centralized system.
 At the close of 2001 the Foundation’s assets had passed the $100 Million milestone.

 Finally, in 2005 the Foundation embarked on its most recent and profound organizational change.
-Following a report prepared by consultants from the Association of Governing Boards, the Board of Trustees approved a new structure and bylaws that divested the Foundation of the College of Fellows, upgraded the position of Executive Director to Foundation President, established fees for gifts and the management of funds, reorganized and revitalized the Board of Trustees, and increased the Foundation and University development staff by several new positions in the area of planned giving, data management, and prospect research.
+Following a report prepared by consultants from the Association of Governing Boards, the Board of Directors approved a new structure and bylaws that divested the Foundation of the College of Fellows, upgraded the position of Executive Director to Foundation President, established fees for gifts and the management of funds, reorganized and revitalized the Board of Directors, and increased the Foundation and University development staff by several new positions in the area of planned giving, data management, and prospect research.
 That same year the total gifts received by the Foundation exceeded $12 Million and its total assets under management surpassed $243 Million.